mitchelllisle/data-privacy-papers/README.md

 enterprises to turn to cloud services.
 Accompanying this trend is a growing concern regarding data leakage and misuse.
 Homomorphic encryption (HE) is one solution for safeguarding data privacy, enabling encrypted data to be processed securely in the cloud.
-However, we observe that encryption and decryption routines of some HE schemes require considerable computational resources, presenting non-trivial work for clients.
-In this paper, we propose an outsourced decryption protocol for RLWE-based HE schemes, which splits the original decryption into two routines, with the computationally intensive part executed remotely by the cloud.
-Its security relies on an invariant of the NTRU-search problem with a newly designed secret distribution.
+However, the encryption and decryption routines of some HE schemes require considerable computational resources, presenting non-trivial work for clients.
+In this paper, we propose an outsourced decryption protocol for the prevailing RLWE-based fully homomorphic encryption schemes.
+The protocol splits the original decryption into two routines, with the computationally intensive part executed remotely by the cloud.
+Its security relies on an invariant of the NTRU-search problem with a newly designed blinding key distribution.
 Cryptographic analyses are conducted to configure protocol parameters across varying security levels.
-Our experiments demonstrate that the proposed protocol achieves up to a
-$67\%$ acceleration in the client's local decryption, accompanied by a $50\%$ reduction in space usage.</p>
+Our experiments demonstrate that the proposed protocol achieves up to a $67\%$ acceleration in the client's local decryption, accompanied by a $50\%$ reduction in space usage.</p>
   </details>
 </div>